 Push-to-Talk: The PTT button is included on all handheld radios.
 You press it when you want to transmit your voice.

 Programming: Radios need to be programmed so they can all connect on the same channel properly.
-Our in-house experts can help with radio programming and we guarantee the compatibility of all products with your existing system.
+Our in-house experts can help with radio programming, and we guarantee the compatibility of all new products with your existing system.
+Ask us about integrating new technology with devices you already own!

-Frequency/Band: The frequency is what transmits the signal and what the channel operates on.
-There are three radio frequencies and the radio terminology for frequencies is covered in more detail below.
+Frequency/Band: The frequency/band is what transmits the signal, and what the channel operates on.
+There are three radio frequencies, and the radio terminology for frequencies is covered in more detail below.

 Radio Terminology Glossary: Frequency Ranges